Deep Joint Source Channel Coding for Privacy-Aware End-to-End Image Transmission: Proposed Deep JSCC-Based Solution

 \section{Proposed Deep JSCC-Based Solution}

-Following the Deep-JSCC concept, we employ DNNs to directly map the pixel values to the complex-valued samples, which are sent over the air.
+Following the DeepJSCC concept, we employ DNNs to directly map the pixel values to the complex-valued samples, which are sent over the air.
 Consider image input files with dimensions $n = H \times W \times C$, where $H$, $W$, and $C$ stand for the image height, width, and the number of channels ($3$ for colored images and $1$ for grayscale), respectively.
-Alice maps each realization of the source data $U^n$, denoted by $\bm u \in \mathbb{R}^n$, to a vector of channel input ${\bm x} \in \mathbb{C}^k$, which can be viewed as a realization of $X^k$. ${\bm x}$ should be securely encoded at Alice and decoded by Bob to realize secure data communication against multiple adversarial DNNs, based on the objective introduced in \eqref{eq:P-DL}.
+Alice maps each realization of the source data $U^n$, denoted by $\bm u \in \mathbb{R}^n$, to a vector of channel input ${\bm x} \in \mathbb{C}^k$, which can be viewed as a realization of $X^k$. ${\bm x}$ should be securely encoded at Alice and decoded by Bob based on the objective introduced in \eqref{eq:P-DL}.
 This is done via our proposed DNN-based solution, where the block diagram of the DNNs employed for the neural encoder and decoder components of legitimate parties is illustrated in Fig. \ref{fig:DNN}.
 In addition, the DNN employed by each of the adversaries is demonstrated in Fig. \ref{fig:DNN-Advs}.
 The structure of each DNN component is described next.\footnote{We state that the considered hyper-parameters for the legitimate DNNs, as demonstrated in Fig. \ref{fig:DNN}, are selected based on comprehensive experiments and numerous trials, while the general architecture is inspired by \cite{Deniz-GDN}.}